cezine/ElectricityDemand/README.md

 ### Next Steps

-For the future analysis, I would like to continue exploring LSTM modeling and tuning as it has so much potiential in improving prediction.
+For the future analysis, I would like to continue exploring LSTM modeling and tuning as it has a potential to improve prediction.
 I would also like to use the model to predict the 2011 and 2018 consumption which were missing in the dataset.
 I hope to apply the model to predict consumption in different boroughs and cities as well as in different scales such as a household level or a state or a country level.

 ### Repository Structure